What is air embolism?

 Injections and Surgical Procedures

-A syringe or IV can accidentally inject air into your veins.
+syringe or IV can accidentally inject air into your veins.
 Air can also enter

 and nurses are trained to avoid allowing air to enter the veins and arteries

 if your lung is compromised after an accident, you might be put on a breathing

 can also get an air embolism while scuba diving.
 This is possible if you hold

 actions can cause the air sacs in your lungs, called alveoli, to rupture.
 When

 Explosion and Blast Injuries

-An injury that occurs because of a bomb or blast explosion can cause your veins or
+injury that occurs because of a bomb or blast explosion can cause your veins or

 Blowing Into the Vagina

 minor air embolism may cause very mild symptoms, or none at all.
 Symptoms of a

 - difficulty breathing or respiratory failure